-The tuition for this course is $2,300 plus a $55 non refundable application fee.
-For international students there is also an additional $100 processing fee upon enrollment.
+The tuition for this course is $2,500 plus a $55 non refundable application fee.
+For international students there is an additional $100 processing fee upon enrollment.
 The tuition covers all books and labs.
-Some sites will have additional fees to cover the cost of field trips, lunch, and parking.

-Residential sites have an additional Residential Program Fee which covers the cost of room and board plus additional acitivities that take place in the evenings and on weekends.
+Residential sites have an additional Residential Program Fee which covers the cost of room and board plus activities that take place in the evenings and on weekends.

-Thanks to the support of our sponsors, limited need-based financial assistance is available for partial and full scholarships.
+Thanks to the support of our sponsors, limited need-based financial assistance is available for commuting students.
+Financial assistance may be in the form of full or partial scholarships.
 The application for financial assistance with supporting documents must be submitted with the student application.
-Only completed applications packets with supporting documents will be considered.
+Only completed applications with supporting documents will be considered.

 We are not able to provide financial assistance to students interested in participating in a residential program.

-The Johns Hopkins Homewood Campus residential program costs an additional $3,200 which includes room, meals, activities, and field trips.
-Residential students will have access to the library, athletic center, and rock climbing walls as well as the student infirmary.
+The Johns Hopkins Homewood Campus residential program costs an additional $3,700 (estimated) which includes room, meals, activities, and field trips.
+Residential students will have access to the library, athletic center, and rock climbing walls, as well as the student infirmary.
 Computer labs are available in the residence halls.